-FORM 10-K

-(Mark One)

-☑ ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-For the fiscal year ended

-December 31, 2021

-OR

-□ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-For the transition period from to

-Commission File No. 001-38122

-Safehold Inc.

-(Exact name of registrant as specified in its charter)

-Maryland 30-0971238 (State or other jurisdiction of (I.R.S.
-Employer incorporation or organization) Identification Number) 1114 Avenue of the Americas, 39 th Floor New York, NY 10036 (Address of principal executive offices) (Zip code)

-Registrant's telephone number, including area code: (212) 930-9400
+FORM 10)-K (Mark One) ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACOF 1934 For the fiscal year o ended December 31, 20)22 OR TRANSITION REPORT PURS OF 1934 SUANT TO SECTION 13 3 OR 15(d) OF THE SE CURITIES EXCHANGE ACT For the transition period from to Commission File No. 0 01-38122 Safehold I (Exact name of registrant as spec Marylan d 30-0971238 (State or other jurisdiction of incorporation or organization) (I.R.S.
+Employer Identification Number) 1114 Avenue of the Americas · 10025 New York, NY 10036 (Address of principal ex ecutive offices) (Zip code) Registrar nt's telephone number, including area code: (212) 930-9400 Securities registered pursuant to Section on 12(b) of the Act: Title of each class: Trading Symbol(s) Name of Exchange on which registered: (Common Stock, \$0.01 par value SAFE New York Stock Exchange Indica te by check mark if the registrant is a well-known seasone d issuer, as defined in Rule 405 of the Secur rities Act.
+Yes ⊠ No □ Indica te by check mark if the registrant is not required to file rep ports pursuant to Section 13 or Section 15(d)) of the Act.
+Yes □ No ⊠ te by check mark whether the registrant: (i) has filed all retrant was required to file such reports); and (ii) has been su . , 934 during the preceding twelve months (or for such short te by check mark whether the registrant has submitted elector registrant was required to submit such files).
+Yes N ed to be submitted pursuant to Rule 405 of Regulation S-T during the preceding 12 months (or for suc e by check mark whether the registrant is a large accelerate filer," "smaller reporting company," and "emerging growth erging growth company.
+See definitions of "large accelerate celerated Accelerated ler filer Non-accelerated filer Smaller reporting company Emerging growth company 1 × □ emerging growth company, indicate by check mark if the $13(a)$ of the Exchange Act. \square registrant has elected not to use the exten ded transition period for complying with any new or revised financial accounting standards provide Indica ite by check mark whether the registrant has filed a report on and attestation to its management's asse ssment of the effectiveness of its internal controls over financial reporting under Section 404(b) of the

+Sarbanes-Oxley Act (15 U.S.C.
+7262(b)) by the registered public accounting firm that prepared or issued its audit report.⊠

-Securities registered pursuant to Section 12(b) of the Act:
+If securities are registered pursuant to Section 12(b) of the Act, indicate by check mark whether the financial statements of the registrant included in the filing reflect the correction of an error to previously issued

-Title of each class: Trading Symbol(s) Name of Exchange on which registered: Common Stock, \$0.01 par value SAFE New York Stock Exchange

-Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
-Yes 🗷 No 🗖

-Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act.
-Yes 🗆 No 🗵

-Indicate by check mark whether the registrant: (i) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding twelve months (or for such shorter period that the registrant was required to file such reports); and (ii) has been subject to such filing requirements for the past 90 days.
-Yes 🗵 No 🗆

-Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
-Yes 🗵 No 🗆

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, an ann-accelerated filer, smaller reporting company, or an emerging growth company.
-See definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.

-Large accelerated Accelerated filer Non-accelerated Smaller reporting Emerging growth

-filer filer company company

-×
+Indicate by check mark whether any of those error corrections are restatements that required a recovery analysis of incentive-based compensation received by any of the registrant's executive officers during the relevant recovery period pursuant to §240.10D-1(b). □

 Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Act).
-Yes No 🗷
+Yes $\ \square$ No \boxtimes